-The Risk Control Committee is responsible for risk control, determining whether the risks arising from business lines are managed according to the risk appetite limits set by the Bank, considering a holistic view of all risks.
+The Risk Control Committee is responsible for risk control, determining whether the risks arising from business lines are managed according to the risk appetite limits set by the Bank, taking into account a holistic view of all risks.
 This involves identifying and monitoring current and emerging risks, and assessing their impact on the Bank's risk profile.